ForestFlow/ForestFlow/docs/quickstart.md

     ForestFlow returns a prediction for each row in addition to the FQRV of the Servable that responded with this prediction.

-    ForstFlow allows for multiple Servables to be deployed under the same Contract and for a routing strategy to determine which
+    ForestFlow allows for multiple Servables to be deployed under the same Contract and for a routing strategy to determine which
   Servable responds to user requests and if the remaining Servables shadow the inference request for logging and performance monitoring purposes.
 See the section on [Creating a Contract](./concepts.md#creating-a-contract) and routing for more details.